 - Add remaining ingredients and mix well with a rubber spatula.

-Note: Jackfruit may have some seed casings or little tough spots.
+Note: Jackfruit may have some seed casings and seeds.
 They are totally okay to eat, but I try to remove them as I’m breaking it apart.

 Next, form into patties and roll in breadcrumbs.
 I added some more Old Bay spice to the breadcrumbs.
 Totally optional though!